 As part of the Duke Farms Education Program, the Community Garden offers a wide variety of educational opportunities such as classroom lectures, “walk and talk” sessions and hands-on workshops.
 We support a robust “Giving Garden” program which donated over 1,600 pounds of produce to local food banks in 2015 and 3,190 pounds in 2016.
 All levels of gardeners are welcome to join!

 Each garden plot is privately maintained by individual renters.
 Individuals who live and/or work in Somerset County, New Jersey are eligible to participate; commercial enterprises are not eligible to apply.
 Plots are rented on a first come, first served basis.
 New gardeners are restricted to 1 plot in their first year of gardening.
 Returning gardeners may rent a maximum of 3 plots and will have the opportunity to renew the same plot(s) each year should they wish to.

-3. Plot registration for members of the public runs from on January 2-February 15, annually
+Plot registration for members of the public opens on January 2 at 9am and runs until February 15, annually.
+SOLD OUT FOR 2018

 If garden plots are “sold out”, please email Garden Coordinator Melissa Almendinger to be added to our waitlist.